 The SQL syntax is easy to use and implement.
 On the other hand, MySQL syntax is a little bit typical to use and implement.

-To implement the length function, following queries will be used as per:
+If we want to implement the length function, the following queries will be used as per:

 Let us understand some of the big differences between MySQL and SQL using the following comparison chart: